roei-asher/K-Means-Trading/README.md

 ## Project Overview

 The **K-Means Trading Strategy** is an algorithmic trading system that leverages unsupervised machine learning to dynamically segment market price data into statistical sectors.
 By applying the K-means clustering algorithm to historical OHLC (Open, High, Low, Close) data, the system identifies optimal price ranges and generates trading signals based on statistical probability distributions and Kernel Density Estimation (KDE).
+An interactive dashboard/stock screener is included with key statistics generation that offer quick and detailed insights on a tickers behavior over a specified timeframe.

 ### Key Features